Low012/loklak_wok_desktop/README.md

 * Font size is hardcoded.
 How ugly is that?
 * It would be cool to have a project for code shared between Android and Desktop version.
 * The only dependency which can not be resolved via Maven is [loklakj](https://github.com/loklak/loklakj_lib).
 Wouldn't it be cool to change that?
+* The used font does not seem to support Asian characters.

 ## LICENSE
 This is licensed under LGPL 2.1.
 The the file